Opening night in Winnipeg

 It's not the first time

 someone has misread the beginning of my show.
-The other time was in Chicago when I performed for an audience of people who
+The other time was in Chicago

 And that, ladies and